Synchronization and Cache Control

 destination queue family index.

-is ignored for such a barrier, such that no visibility
+The destination access mask is ignored for such a barrier, such that no

-operation is executed - the value of this mask does not affect the validity
+visibility operation is executed - the value of this mask does not affect

 The release operation happens-after the availability operation.